institut-de-genomique/BoardION/docs/ui.md

 ### Overview

-On this graph point is a run.
+On this graph each point is a run.
 You can select which statistic to display with the 2 dropdown lists.

 ![overview tab](images/tabOverview.png)